The Dangers of Distracted Driving in Chicago: Why It’s Never Okay

 The Brain Cannot Multitask

 I read a book called Brain Rules by molecular biologist John Medina.
-In the chapter on Attention, the author writes: “The brain cannot multi-task.
-Multi-tasking, when it comes to paying attention is a myth.”
+The author writes in the chapter on Attention: “The brain cannot multitask.
+Multi-tasking, when it comes to paying attention, is a myth.”
 Wow.
-I thought we can all walk and chew gum at the same time.
-Yes he says, you can walk and chew gum at the same time, but he is talking about the brain’s ability to pay attention.
-He says the research firmly establishes the fact that our brain can only focus on thing at time.
+I thought we could all walk and chew gum at the same time.
+Yes, he says, you can walk and chew gum simultaneously, but he is talking about the brain’s ability to pay attention.
+He says the research firmly establishes that our brains can only focus on one thing at a time.

-For drivers, this is critical information.
+This is critical information for drivers.
 We think we can talk on the cell phone and drive well.
-Science establishes that we cannot talk on the cell phone and drive with maximum safety.
-Research shows that a driver on a cell phone has reaction times similar to a legally intoxicated driver with a blood alcohol content of .08.
-Research shows that a driver who is texting is twice as dangerous as that of a person at the legal level of intoxication.
+Science establishes that we cannot talk on the cell phone and drive safely.
+Research shows that a driver on a cell phone has reaction times similar to those of a legally intoxicated driver with a blood alcohol content of .08.
+Research shows that a driver who is texting is twice as dangerous as a person at the legal level of intoxication.
 That is scary information.

 We must work to make safe, undistracted driving “normal.”
-And we can all take a couple simple steps to do that.
-One step we can all take is to put away the cell phone when we drive.
-A second step is to speak up when we see others using their cell phone while driving.
+We can all take a couple of simple steps to do that.
+One step is to put away our cell phones when we drive.
+A second step is to speak up when we see others using their cell phones while driving.
 Let’s make safe driving “normal.”

-When live in an age of distraction.
-We have so many things pulling for our attention.
+We live in an age of distraction.
+There are so many things pulling our attention.
 That is OK if you are sitting on the couch or just sitting around with a friend at dinner.
-Driving a motor vehicle that is fast, and heavy, and on wheels in a distracted manner could cause all sorts of mayhem, and you may be a victim of distracted driving.
+Driving a motor vehicle that is fast, heavy, and on wheels in a distracted manner could cause all sorts of mayhem, and you may be a victim of distracted driving.

 Fines for Using Phone While Driving

-In Illinois, stricter penalties for using or even holding a phone, laptop, tablet or other hand-held device while driving will take effect in July 2020.
-A suspended license will result if a driver receives 3 violations in a year.
-If a driver using a device is involved in a serious accident that causes "great bodily harm, permanent disability or disfigurement", the driver can be fine up to $1000 and lose their driving privledges.
+In Illinois, stricter penalties for using or even holding a phone, laptop, tablet, or other hand-held device while driving will take effect in July 2020.
+A suspended license will result if a driver receives 3 violations yearly.
+If a driver using a device is involved in a serious accident that causes “great bodily harm, permanent disability or disfigurement,” the driver can be fined up to $1000 and lose their driving privileges.

 Chicago Distracted Driving Attorneys

-If you have been the victim of someone who was texting, talking on the phone, or otherwise unsafely distracted while driving, and you have questions about how to get a recovery, or how to navigate that process our distracted driving attorneys can help.
-Please email us at [email protected] or call (312)766-1000 or text at (312)719-2010 and we'll be happy to discuss your claim.
+If you have been the victim of someone who was texting, talking on the phone, or otherwise unsafely distracted while driving, and you have questions about how to get a recovery or how to navigate that process, our Chicago distracted driving attorneys can help.
+Please email us at [email protected] or call (312)766-1000, and we’ll be happy to discuss your claim.

 Free Case Consultation